 There are a number of factors to consider when selecting investments to create a diversified investment portfolio.

 - Geography: include a variety of countries / financial markets

 - Sector: vary the business class e.g. healthcare or technology

 - Asset Class: mix shares, bonds, real estate and precious metals

 For most people, an ideal portfolio will have varying degrees of risk and return.
 Crucially though, your returns will never exceed the best performing asset, and will never be lower than the worst performing asset in your portfolio.

 Balanced portfolios help limit the ‘worst-case scenario’, so you don't end up losing everything if a particular region, sector, or asset suffers significant losses.

+If you don't feel confident picking specific stocks, we also offer a range of investment funds.
 These funds are professionally managed portfolios containing many different securities (normally a mixture of stocks and bonds).